|Welcome to Balticon's guide to science fiction con-going,

 Before you leave, visit MapQuest and get directions to the convention hotel from where you live.
 If you can, print them out (with maps).
 If you are travelling in a multiple-car group, make one copy for each car.

 If your group consists of more than one car, make sure all the drivers can recognize each others cars.
 Traffic on the interstates gets pretty hectic at times, and you don't want to lose part of your group.
 It may be a good idea to plan for several places where everyone can stop in case one of the cars falls behind.
 In a caravan, each car should keep track of the car in front of it, and the car behind it.
+Also remember to share cell phone numbers to keep your caravan in contact.

 Dealing with the hotel: